Skip to content

 });

-Return a full HarnessRun only when you need complete control over messages, tool calls, usage, timings, artifacts, and errors.
+Return a full HarnessRun only when you need complete control over the session, usage, timings, artifacts, traces, and errors.
+Full runs must already use canonical session.events; createHarness() is the preferred custom harness entrypoint when you want lightweight normalization.

 Use the custom harness like any first-party harness.
 The judge scores the normalized output from the single harness run.